YosysHQ/picorv32/README.md

 A 1 bit in this bitmask corresponds to a permanently disabled IRQ.

+#### LATCHED_IRQ (default = 32'h ffff_ffff)

+A 1 bit in this bitmask indicates that the corresponding IRQ is "latched", i.e. when the IRQ line is high for only one cycle, the interrupt will be marked as pending and stay pending until the interrupt handler is called (aka "pulse interrupts" or "edge-triggered interrupts").

+Set a bit in this bitmask to 0 to convert an interrupt line to operate as "level sensitive" interrupt.

 #### PROGADDR_RESET (default = 32'h 0000_0000)

 The start address of the program.